Great Flood of 1993: July

 In Iowa, the flood waters brought mass destruction.
 On July 9, four buildings on Iowa State University's campus flooded; resulting in over 1.4 million dollars in estimated damages and six weeks of construction to reopen.
 The college's indoor sports arena, Hilton Coliseum, was flooded with as much as fourteen feet of water.
-From July 11 until July 22, the Des Moines Water Works treatment facility was flooded by the Raccoon River.
+From July 11 until July 22, the Des Moines Water Works was flooded by the Raccoon River.
 This resulted in the plant being powered down, unable to provide running water for that period.
 On July 13, electricity returned to more than 35,000 residents.
 That same day President Bill Clinton toured Iowa's capitol and neighboring cities alongside Governor Terry Branstad.
 He later declared a state of disaster for Iowa, Minnesota, Wisconsin, Illinois and Missouri and asked Congress to approve 2.5 billion dollars in Federal disaster relief.
-During this time the Army National Guard and American Red Cross set up water stations, and the local Anheuser-Busch distributor contributed water in white six packs with their logo on it.
+During this time the Army National Guard and American Red Cross set up water stations, and the local Anheuser-Busch distributor contributed water in white six-packs with their logo on it.
 Once running water was restored, there was enough pressure for people to bathe and flush toilets, but the water was not certified potable until July 29.
 The final usage restrictions were lifted in August.

 Major sandbagging activities took place along the higher Missouri River, the River des Peres in St. Louis, the Mississippi River south of St. Louis, and on many other tributaries across Missouri and Illinois.
 Some of these efforts were successful, while others were not.
 The copious rain during July sent record-setting crests down the Mississippi and Missouri Rivers, causing river gauges to malfunction along the way.
 The record crests met within days of each other at their confluence near St. Louis.
 Navigation on the Mississippi and Missouri River was closed in early July, resulting in a loss of $2 million (1993) per day in commerce.

 Mississippi River levels stabilized for a few days at April 1973 record stages.
 When the crest from the Missouri River arrived, levels rose again.
 The Mississippi River broke through levees, drove people and their possessions to higher ground, and caused havoc through the floodplains.

 The crests, now combined as one, moved downstream through St. Louis on the way to the Upper Mississippi's confluence with the Ohio River at Cairo, Illinois.
 Only minor flooding occurred below Cairo due to the Lower Mississippi's larger channel below that point, as well as drought conditions in the eastern U.S. If the Ohio River watershed had not been in drought while the Missouri and Upper Mississippi were in flood, the 1993 flood might have rivaled the 1927 flood in overall damage on the Lower Mississippi, beyond Cairo.